alexanderskorokhodov/react-scss-basis/README.md

 # StarterPack for web app based on React JS & SCSS

-This project was created by Alexnder Skorokhodov
+This project was created by Alexander Skorokhodov

 Just Type